 Rarely, gluten is used as a clarifying agent.
 Bovine spongiform encephalopathy ("mad cow disease") raised doubts about the safety of gelatin, and gluten emerged as an alternative, though very few winemakers use it.
 Even less commonly, a wheat flour–containing paste is used to seal the barrels used to age wines.
 The presence of gluten in wine is therefore uncommon.
 Even if gluten were used as the clarifying agent, it is unlikely to pose sufficient exposure to generate an immune response.
 Note that wine coolers typically contain barley malt, not to mention higher carbohydrate and sugar levels, and should be avoided.
 (Why avoid wheat in the first place?
-Check out the 7 weird things it does to your body.)
+Check out the 7 weird things wheat does to your body.)

 Virtually all ales, beers, malt liquors, and lagers are brewed from grains and are therefore off the list, as there are measurable grain protein residues present—generally 1 to 2 grams per 12 ounces.
 This is not a lot, but it's enough to stimulate appetite, provoke inflammation, and initiate autoimmunity.
 People with celiac disease or the most extreme forms of gluten sensitivity should avoid beers altogether, except those designated gluten-free.
 (Though I have my doubts about even the gluten-free products, since all are brewed from the seeds of grasses.)